Books For Growing Christians

 - A Christian’s Pocket Guide to Loving the Old Testament, Alec Motyer.
 Helpful, short treatment from a scholar in his nineties who obviously loves God and His Word.

 (I have benefited much from reading in this area.
-I have a more extensive biographical bibliography available.
+See, also, my more extensive biographical bibliography, “A List of Christian Biographies,” on fcfonline.org.
 Some of these are of more interest to preachers, but would benefit any believer.
 I’ve listed them separately below.)

 - George Muller, Roger Steer (Muller was a giant in faith and prayer).